Quitting politics to work for development of sports: Shukla | Politics

 ''I do not want to be in politics for the time being.

-That's why I have resigned,'' Shukla told reporters during apress conference at his cricket academy.
+That's why I have resigned.
+There are reasons which I wouldnot want to disclose.
+However, I will continue working for thesociety,'' he told reporters during a press conference at hiscricket academy.

 Shukla, in a letter to party supremo Mamata Banerjee,had said on Tuesday that he was resigning as the minister ofstate for sports and youth affairs and TMC Howrah (sadar)president, but would complete his term as a legislator.